4.1/5 RatingFree

 Example workflows

-Image and video models
+Image and video (sample unit prices)

-• Nano Banana Pro: about $0.14 per image (≈7 images per $1).
+• Nano Banana Pro: ~$0.14/image (~7 per $1).

-• Seedream V4.5: about $0.04 per image (≈25 per $1).
+• Seedream V4.5: ~$0.04/image (~25 per $1).

-• Flux Dev Ultra Fast / Z-Image: about $0.005 per image (≈200 per $1).
+• Flux Dev Ultra Fast / Z-Image: ~$0.005/image (~200 per $1).

-Video generation (examples)
+Video (examples)

-• Sora 2: about $0.1 per second (≈10 seconds per $1).
+• Sora 2: ~$0.1/s (~10s per $1).

-• Veo 3.1: about $0.4 per second (≈3 seconds per $1).
+• Veo 3.1: ~$0.4/s (~3s per $1).

-• Wan 2.2 Ultra Fast: about $0.01 per second (≈20 seconds per $1).
+• Wan 2.2 Ultra Fast: ~$0.01/s (~20s per $1).

-• InfiniteTalk: about $0.03 per second (≈33 seconds per $1).
+• InfiniteTalk: ~$0.03/s (~33s per $1).

 Language models

-Billed per 1K tokens (≈750 words), with input and output priced separately.
-Examples: Gemini 3 Pro Preview (128K context), GPT-5.2 (128K), Claude Opus 4.5 (200K), Qwen3 Max (128K).
-Input and output rates are listed on the pricing page.
+Per 1K tokens (roughly 750 words), input and output priced separately.
+Examples on the sheet: Gemini 3 Pro Preview (128K), GPT-5.2 (128K), Claude Opus 4.5 (200K), Qwen3 Max (128K).

 Serverless GPU

-Per-second billing for GPU compute (e.g. B200, H200, H100 PRO, A100, A6000, 5090).
-Pricing includes compute, memory, and networking; custom and dedicated instances are available for enterprise.
+Per-second GPU billing (B200, H200, H100 PRO, A100, A6000, 5090, etc.).
+Pricing bundles compute, memory, networking; enterprise can get dedicated instances.

-Account levels (rate limits)
+Account tiers (rate limits)

 LevelImages/minVideos/minMax concurrent tasksActivation